wso2/carbon-jndi/README.md

 A client bundle which needs to use JNDI in OSGi should use the JNDI Context Manager service.
 Creating an InitialContext using new InitialContext() method is not recommended in OSGi environments due to class loading complexities.

-### How to create an InitialContext from the JNDIContextManager service.
+### Creating an InitialContext from the JNDIContextManager service

-JNDIContextManager service is available as an OSGi service

 ```java
 ServiceReference<JNDIContextManager> contextManagerSRef = bundleContext.getServiceReference(